alfa7158/ToDoApplicationProject/README.md

 3. As IMT User I want to Delete task  so that it can be deleted accordingly if no longer needed
 4. As IMT User I want to see a check box so that I Can see the tasks that I finished
 6. As IMT User I want to see the due date so that I could mange tasks accordingly
-7. AS IMT User I want to see my tasks filtered with different colors basesed on the Importance
+7. AS IMT User I want to see my tasks filtered with different colors based on the Importance
 8. As IMT User I want to have three button so that I can get acess to my lists of importance based on the level of importance I have chosen when adding a task
 10. As IMT User I want to have emoji that tells me the status of the tasks that I need to do based on the due date